-Each plant can have various benefits from the fertilization for obvious reasons, but this has to be done carefully.
+Each plant can have various benefits from fertilization for obvious reasons, but this has to be done carefully.
 One of the first things you need to pay attention to before the fertilization process is the right pH value of the soil.

 The most important substance that will help you achieve the right one is limestone because it serves as a soil conditioner.

-The explanation is the following: Many ferns that are found in the US and 6-10 hardiness zones and they prefer mildly acidic soil.
+The explanation is the following: Many ferns are found in the US and 6-10 hardiness zones and they prefer mildly acidic soil.
 However, maidenhair ferns are different from their relatives, because they don’t tolerate high acidity, thus their soil needs to have higher pH levels.